-Over the last few decades we have witnessed an opening away from the binary view of gender, and the black/white ideas and beliefs about sexual identity and sexual orientation.
+Over the last few decades we have witnessed a move away from the binary view of gender.
+Nowadays, many of us have opened up their thinking about sexual identity and sexual orientation.
 And as these openings have been created, resistance has grown towards these openings, too.
-Unfortunately, discrimination and hatred towards individuals with a non-binary view of themselves and their own sexual identity or sexual orientation has not yet stopped.
+Unfortunately, discrimination towards individuals with a non-binary view of themselves and their own sexual identity has not yet stopped.
 Boys and girls, men and women still experience isolation and discrimination as a result of their own embrace of who they are.

-In my work with individuals who identify themselves as lesbian, gay, bisexual, transgender or intersex I have encountered great courage, great perseverance, great honesty and authenticity.
+I work with individuals who identify themselves as lesbian, gay, bisexual, transgender or intersex.
+Among them I have encountered great courage, great perseverance, great honesty and authenticity.
 But I also tasted the bitter fruits they have endured of isolation and rejection, hatred and violence, discrimination and exclusion.
 As a wise man in Botswana once told me: “Our sexuality touches every aspect of who it is we think we are.”

 Finding the truth of who it is that you are, deep within yourself, is an audacious undertaking towards self-acceptance; an undertaking that needs safety and respect.
 It requires support and strength.
-It thrives on community and relating.
-It blossoms on moments of joy and laughter, and it prospers on the strength to process feelings of anger, sadness and fear.
+Self-acceptance thrives on community and relating.
+Embracing yourself blossoms on moments of joy and laughter.
+And it prospers on the strength to process feelings of anger, sadness and fear.

 Counselling: Sexual Orientation & Gender Identity